Ahsan-Ehtesham/Ecommerce-Store-using-NextJS/CONTRIBUTING.md

-Make a small clip or take screenshots before and after making changes.
+Make a small clip or take screenshots before and after making changes.<br/>
 3. Track your changes✔️
 ```
 git add .